kumpan/unikorn/content/web/2020-06-24-requirements-sv.md

 ---
 shorttitle: Website Requirements
+path: /sv/webbanalys/website-requirements/
 shortdesc: We help you writing up proper requirements for your developers, so that they know what you want and how they can do their absolute best work.
   Because you want not only the latest technology, but also the fastest and with all the extra SEO trimmings.
-title: Website Requirement Services
+title: Effektiv kravställning för webbutveckling
 description: Unikorn helps you with writing the best possible website requirements for your new shiny web.
 Let us help you shine!
 canonical: https://www.unikorn.se/sv/webbanalys/website-requirements/
-path: /sv/webbanalys/website-requirements/
 language: sv
 original: /web-analytics/website-requirements/
 menu_position: 3